santoshjpawar/concourse-email-notification/README.md

 * `smtp_username` - SMTP user name.
 * `smtp_password` - SMTP user password.
 * `default_recepient` - Email address to send the notifications to.
-You can provide multiple email addresses separated with comma and a space.
+You can provide multiple email addresses separated with _comma_ and _space_.
 For example, *user1@domain1.com, user2@domain1.com, user3@domain2.com*
 This param will be ignored if the input directory contains file named `author`.
 See below for more details on file `author`.

 Following are the *param* values
-* `input_dir` - Directory name under the incoming project artifacts directory where the following files can be found:
+* `input_dir` - Directory name under the incoming project artifacts directory where the following files can be placed:
-  * `pretext` - File containing a line of text to be used in email subject.
+  * `pretext` - File containing a line of text to be used as email subject.
-  * `color` (optional) - File containing text either `good` or `danger`.
+  * `color` (optional) - File containing text either `good` or `warning` or `danger` or any hex color code (eg. `#439FE0`).
 This text will be used to determine if current Concourse build is successful or not.
 Email message will be formatted based on that.
-  * `author` (optional) - File containing list of recepient email addresses separated with comma and a space.
+  * `author` (optional) - File containing list of recepient email addresses separated with _comma_ and _space_.
 For example, *user1@domain1.com, user2@domain1.com, user3@domain2.com*.
   If this file exists, then source param `default_recepient` will be ignored.
   * `replacements` (optional) - File containing list of key/value pairs to be replaced in message body.
   For example, if message body (param `email_body`) contains lines `Project - PROJECT_NAME`